pabloclarkd/web/content/publication/educacion-pandemia/index.md

 ---

-title: "Educación en pandemia: riesgos de la educación a distancia"
+title: "Educación en pandemia: riesgos de las clases a distancia"

 subtitle: ""
 summary: This report explores data about the effects of remote schooling on pupil's attendance and learning, in order to argue the urgency of public policies that manage the medium and long-term consequences of students who learned less or who dropped out of school entirely